7 September 2022

 |Over 5 years||Over 10 years||Over 15 years|

-Net benefit refers to investment earnings to 31 December 2021 (less administration and investment fees).
+Net benefit refers to investment earnings to 30 June 2022 (less administration and investment fees and costs).
 Investment returns are not guaranteed.
 Past performance is not a reliable indicator of future returns.

 3. Know how your fund invests your super